second-state/witc/README.md

 ### Development

-To get the proper Haskell configuration, we recommend you install the following combination.
+To get the proper Haskell configuration, we recommend you install the following combination with [`ghcup`](https://www.haskell.org/ghcup/).

 ```shell
 ghcup install ghc 9.2.5